Paran (film)

 Paran (Nepali: परान, transl.
-Soul) is a 2025 Nepalese social-drama film directed by Deepak Prasad Acharya, marking his directorial debut, who is better known by his stage name 'Kaku' from popular Nepali Television series Sakkigoni.
-The screenplay of the film is written by Yam Thapa and produced by Ranjit Acharya and Shekhar Golchha under the banners of Biscope Cinema Pvt Ltd. It features an ensemble cast including Neer Bikram Shah, Madan Krishna Shrestha, Pooja Chand, Keki Adhikari and Anjana Baraili.
+Soul) is a 2025 Nepalese social-drama film directed by Deepak Prasad Acharya, as known by his stage name 'Kaku', marking his directorial debut.
+The screenplay was written by Yam Thapa and produced by Ranjit Acharya and Shekhar Golchha under the banner of Biscope Cinema Pvt Ltd. It features an ensemble cast including Neer Bikram Shah, Madan Krishna Shrestha, Pooja Chand, Keki Adhikari and Anjana Baraili.

-The film explores a poignant family narrative centered on the relationship between an aging parent and his adult children, addressing themes of social values, modern ambition, and the emotional distance created by capitalism within Nepali families.
+The film is a family drama centered on the relationship between an aging parent and his adult children, addressing social themes of social values, modern ambition, and the emotional distance created by capitalism within Nepali families.
 The film released in Cinemas on 31 October 2025 across Nepal, and received strong positive reviews from audiences and achieved commercial success.

 Synopsis

 Paran's story revolves around a father who is navigating the latter stages of his life and is desperately seeking the love and closeness of his children.
 The narrative highlights the conflict that arises when elderly parents desire the companionship of their children, who are simultaneously pursuing their own personal ambitions and modern aspirations.
 The film is characterized by its emotional depth, focusing on the pain and sensitivity of the father-son relationship.